HariSekhon/Nagios-Plugin-Kafka/README.md

 ### Kafka 0.8 support - Alternative Perl & Python Kafka API Nagios Plugins

 The [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection) has both Perl and Python predecessors to this program which work with Kafka 0.8+.
-The main differenitator with this Scala version is that it uses the native Java API and has full Kerberos support, which the dynamic language versions do not.
+The main differenitator with this Scala version is that it uses the new native 0.9+ Java API which has Kerberos support (the dynamic language versions were built on libraries for Kafka 0.8).

 ### See Also